waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 This approach also preserves a lot of space.

-The first (non-comment) statement in your Dockerfile needs to be the [FROM](https://docs.docker.com/engine/reference/builder/#from) statement, which tells docker the particular base image you want to build on top.
+The first (non-comment) statement in your Dockerfile needs to be the [FROM](https://docs.docker.com/engine/reference/builder/#from) statement, which tells docker the particular base image on top of which you want to build.

 Reusing the image from our `pull` command in the [Basics](basics.md) section, we get the following initial statement: